 In additional to journal peer reviews, the manuscript was reviewed by the following committees and subcommittees of the ACR: ACR Guideline Subcommittee; ACR Quality of Care Committee; and ACR Board of Directors.
-The vice president for scientific strategy and the director of patient engagement for the AF also reviewed the manuscript.
-These ACR and AF oversight groups did not mandate that certain recommendations be made within the guideline, but rather, served as peer reviewers.
+These ACR oversight groups did not mandate that certain recommendations be made within the guideline, but rather, served as peer reviewers.